ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part01_2_domain_task_adaptation.md

-# [Week 1, Part 2] Domain and Task Adaptation Methods
+# [Part 1.2] Domain and Task Adaptation Methods

-## ETMI5: Explain to Me in 5

-In this section, we delve into the limitations of general AI models in specialized domains, underscoring the significance of domain-adapted LLMs.
-We explore the advantages of these models, including depth, precision, improved user experiences, and addressing privacy concerns.

-We introduce three types of domain adaptation methods: Domain-Specific Pre-Training, Domain-Specific Fine-Tuning, and Retrieval Augmented Generation (RAG).
-Each method is outlined, providing details on types, training durations, and quick summaries.
-We then explain each of these methods in further detail with real-world examples.
-In the end, we provide an overview of when RAG should be used as opposed to model updating methods.

-## Using LLMs Effectively
+## TL;DR

 While general AI models such as ChatGPT demonstrate impressive text generation abilities across various subjects, they may lack the depth and nuanced understanding required for specific domains.
+Consequently, some specialization is needed - this process is called 'domain and task adaptation'.

+## Specialization

-Additionally, these models are more prone to generating inaccurate or contextually inappropriate content, referred to as hallucinations.
+When not correctly adapted, models can be prone to generating inaccurate or contextually inappropriate content, referred to as hallucinations.
 For instance, in healthcare, specific terms like "electronic health record interoperability" or "patient-centered medical home" hold significant importance, but a generic language model may struggle to fully comprehend their relevance due to a lack of specific training on healthcare data.

 This is where task-specific and domain-specific LLMs play a crucial role.
 These models need to possess specialized knowledge of industry-specific terminology and practices to ensure accurate interpretation of domain-specific concepts.

-Throughout the remainder of this course, we will refer to these specialized LLMs as **domain-specific LLM**s, a commonly used term for such models.
+Three types of domain adaptation methods will be introduced and covered in this section:
+- Domain-Specific Pre-Training,
+- Domain-Specific Fine-Tuning, and
+- Retrieval Augmented Generation (RAG).

 Here are some benefits of using domain-specific LLMs: